allegations0/foc/README.md

 **If you are a programmer:** This compilation method only compiles the [twine files](https://gitgud.io/darkofocdarko/fort-of-chains/-/tree/master/project/twee), and not the [javascript or css files](https://gitgud.io/darkofocdarko/fort-of-chains/-/tree/master/src).
 To compile the javascript or css files, see instructions [here](docs/javascript.md).
+To test the game / deploy the game, see instructions [here](docs/deploy.md).

 ## Submitting your Content